nMPyC/nmpyc/docs/source/example/reactor.rst

 .. math::

-   A \to B \quad r=kc_A
+   A \to B.

-in which :math:`k` is the rate constant.
 The material balances and the system data are provided in :cite:p:`Diehl2011` and is given by the nonlinear model

 .. math::
    :nowrap: